nearform/fast-jwt/README.md

 ### Signing

-Create a signer object by calling `createSigner` and providing one or more of the following options:
+Create a signer function by calling `createSigner` and providing one or more of the following options:

 - `secret`: A string, buffer or object containing the secret for `HS*` algorithms or the PEM encoded public key for `RS*`, `PS*` and `ES*` algorithms (whose format is defined by the Node's crypto module documentation).
 The secret can also be a function accepting a Node style callback or a function returning a promise.
 This is the only mandatory option.
 - `algorithm`: The algorithm to use to sign the token, default is `HS256`.